 Roofing, specifically, is a very high-risk profession, considering the fact that roofers don’t have two feet on the ground when doing their jobs.
-Obviously, the greatest risk associated with roofing is having a worker or associated contractor falls off the roof or a ladder and injure themselves.
+The greatest risk associated with roofing is having a worker or associated contractor falls off the roof or a ladder and injure themselves.

 According to the Bureau of Labor Statistics National Census of Fatal Occupation Injuries, roofing fatalities accounted for 96 of the 5,250 work-related fatal injuries in 2018.
 And while the average rate of fatal injuries per 100,000 full-time workers across all occupations is 3.5, the rate for roofers is 51.5, which is staggering.

 And while the high rate of bodily injuries is the main reason why insuring your roofing business is absolutely necessary, there are also risks of property and equipment damage, among other things, that should be properly covered as well.

 Let’s take a detailed look at what types of business insurance policies a typical roofing business should consider purchasing.

 Business Owners Policy

 A business owners policy (BOP) should be considered essential roofing coverage.
 While larger construction businesses will probably have to buy general liability, commercial property, and business interruption policies separately, smaller businesses (typically those that have less than 100 employees and generate less than $5 million in revenue per year) would be able to bundle these three coverages into a BOP and save money.

 A general liability policy would protect roofers in the case of third-party bodily injury, meaning if someone who is not an employee working on the site is injured at the job site.
 For example, if one of your tools fell off the roof and injured someone who was walking by the job site, general liability insurance would help cover all costs associated with such an injury.